PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Experiments and Analysis

+\paragraph{Prompt for Discussion} By preliminary study, we find that the template asking for explicit aspects, such as core information, unsupported information, and coherence, can substantially help LLM reviewers generate valuable and informative reviews which correlate better with human annotators.

 We first conduct preliminary experiments to find a relatively good prompt for facilitating LLM peer discussions.
-In Table \ref{tab:lfqa_prompting}, we list the accuracy of GPT-4 and Claude's initial pairwise comparison preference.
+The first two rows in Table \ref{tab:lfqa_prompting} lists the Peer Discussion Accuracy (PDA) of GPT-4 and Claude's initial pairwise comparison preference before discussions.
 They have a moderate agreement with human preference, with GPT-4 leading around 5\%.
 For the discussion-based evaluators, we report three types.
 By ``GPT-4 lead'', we refer to the discussions where GPT-4 first expresses opinions; by ``random'', we refer to discussions where the leader is randomly picked.

-On the other side, when we use a generic prompt (such as ``pick your preferred answer''), the discussion's final preferences accuracy is around 0.69, higher than Claude's initial judgment's accuracy but lower than GPT-4's.
-When we add more explicit aspects into the prompt\footnote{We select aspects from WebGPT annotation guidelines mentioned in the previous section.}, the discussion accuracy boosts significantly (4\% improvement).
-When we add to each's turn's prompt the role/identity information to remind the reviewer, the performance of GPT-4 leading discussions changes marginally, but Claude-leading discussions accuracy drops.
-Investigating the effect of role information in the prompt is a potential future work direction.
+\begin{bluenote} In discussions (the last three rows), when we use a generic prompt (such as ``pick your preferred answer''), the discussion's final preference PDA is around 0.69, higher than Claude's initial judgment's PDA but lower than GPT-4's.
+When we add more explicit aspects into the prompt \footnote{We select aspects from WebGPT annotation guidelines mentioned in the previous section.}, the PDA boosts significantly (4\% improvement).
+When we add the role/identity information (Appendix \ref{sec:role-prompt}) to each turn's prompt (``w/ role'') to remind the reviewer, the PDA scores increase for both models, indicating the role information is helpful for LLMs in discussions. \end{bluenote}